Pretty-Good-Freedom-Tech/bounties/neo4jrelay.md

 strfry to neo4j ETL pipeline
 -----

+[Nostr](https://nostr.com/) is an open source protocol for decentralized of social media endorsed by Jack Dorsey which boasts hundreds of independent apps and app developers and 20,000 average daily users.

+Graph databases such as [neo4j](https://neo4j.com/) and the decentralized web of trust that many are tying to build with nostr are a match made in heaven.
+Regrettably, only a small handful of nostr developers are familiar with graph databases in general or neo4j in particular.
+The goal of this project is to make neo4j more accessible to a wide range of nostr developers by the creation of a nostr relay powered by neo4j.

-The goal of this project is to design and implement a set of open source tools which together comprise an ETL pipeline from a nostr relay to a neo4j database.
+Specifically, the goal of this project is to design and implement a set of open source tools which together comprise an ETL pipeline from a nostr relay to a neo4j database.
+The relay of choice is [strfry](https://github.com/hoytech/strfry), although other relays could be considered.

+The initial application of these tools is a personal web of trust relay.
+Centrality algos such as personalized pageRank will be used to regulate which data is kept and which is discarded.
+Ideally, these tools will be ported over to [relay tools](https://github.com/relaytools), which is a fork of strfry.

+The secondary application is an enterprise nostr search engine, a google search for nostr, which will be an expansive cache of all nostr events.
+Like nostr.band but with neo4j.
+The volume of data will be large: currently half a billion events, with 1 million new events per day, according to [stats.nostr.band](https://stats.nostr.band).

 #### Step 1